 It's called Coffee with Scott Adams, and you've never had a better time.

-The dopamine's end of the day, the thing that makes everything better.
+And join me now for the unparalleled pleasure of the dopamine at the end of the day, the thing that makes everything better.

-It's called the simultaneous ep.
+It's called the simultaneous app.

 And it happens right now.